Chantland/eHRAF_Scraper/README.md

         python - m venv venv

 When venv is created, select it as your preferred kernal (in VS code, it should give you a prompt to do so, otherwise, select it in the to right corner).
 Then create a new terminal (should be able to do so at the top of the mac screen under "terminal").
 Each line in your terminal should start with "venv" or whatever you named the environment if you called it something else.
-Now you can install the requirments in the terminal using:
+Now you can install the requirements in the terminal using:

         pip install -r requirements.txt -v